samluescher/django-cms-columns/readme.md

 __Example usage__

 Staying with the example above, suppose our original image has a resolution of 1024×768.
 Our grid width is 170px and the gutter width is 18px.
 The plugin being rendered has a `column_width` of 75, meaning that the picture should span three columns.
-The `auto_thumbnail_size` processor populated the context with the variable `column_width_px = 546` (because 3 * 170 + 2 * 18 = 546).
+The `auto_thumbnail_size` processor populated the context with the variable `column_width_px = 546` (because 3 × 170 + 2 * 18 = 546).
 This is how wide the image should be.
-The image should be scaled down maintaining aspect ratio, so it sould have a height of 410px (because 546 / 1024 * 768 = 409.5).
+The image should be scaled down maintaining aspect ratio, so it should have a height of 410px (because 546 / 1024 × 768 = 409.5).
 But how do we figure this out in the template?
 Luckily, Django comes with a built-in template tag called `widthratio` which does exactly this calculation:

     <!-- my-image-template.html -->
     <img src="{{ my_image.url }}" width="{{ column_width_px }}" height="{% widthratio column_width_px my_image.width my_image.height %}" />